CatherineDumas/social_informatics_2014/README.md

-# Paper for Big Data & Society Journal 2014
+# Paper for Social Informatics 2014

-This repository has the data that was used for the analysis for the paper for the Big Data & Society journal.
-Submission date 8/1/2014.
-This is to support the reproducibility of the research that was done in the paper "Examining political mobilization of online communities through e-petitioning behavior in WeThePeople".
+This repository has the data that will be used for the analysis for the paper for the Social Informatics Conference.
+Submission date 9/1/2014.
+This is to support the reproducibility of the research that was done in the paper (Title: TBD)